TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Gifts for the Baker Under $50
     *   Bedding Essentials Up to 75% Off
     *   Gifts for Him: Beer Cap Maps Up to 40% Off
-    *   Gift or Get: Smart Watch Bands &.
-More from $15
-    *   Gifts for Her: Candles, Frames &.
-More
-    *   Deck the Halls: Holiday Decor from $15
     *   Playful Prints: Sheet Sets, Duvets &.
 More from $30
+    *   Decorative Gnomes from $15
+    *   Amrapur Towel Sets &.
+More from $30
     *   Make It Merry: Faux Plants &.
 Planters
     *   Storage for Every Room Starting at $20
     *   Chic Home Decor from $20
     *   Schmidt Cutlery Up to 50% Off
+    *   Tech Accessories Starting at $15
     *   Free Shipping: Hand-Painted Glass Ornaments
-    *   Tech Accessories Starting at $15
     *   Holiday Gifting: BergHOFF Up to 55% Off
-    *   Free Shipping: Dreamy Bedding Up to 80% Off
+    *   Stocking Stuffer Gifts: Phone Cases from $10

     Shop By Category
     *   Kitchen &.
 Tabletop
     *   Holiday Decorations
+    *   Home Decor
+    *   Bedding
     *   Electronic &.
 Tech Accessories
-    *   Home Decor
-    *   Bedding
     *   Pet Accessories
     *   Bath
     *   Luggage &.
 Travel